tjgalvin/wsclean/doc/source/image_domain_gridding.rst

 The `image-domain gridder (IDG) <https://gitlab.com/astron-idg/idg>`_ is a new, fast gridder that makes *w*-term correction and *a*-term correction computationally very cheap.
 It performs extremely well on gpus.

-To use IDG, the `IDG library <https://gitlab.com/astron-idg/idg>`_ needs to be available during compilation. :doc:`WSClean 2.5 <changelogs/v2.5>` is compatible with IDG version 0.2.
+To use IDG, the `IDG library <https://gitlab.com/astron-idg/idg>`_ needs to be available during compilation.
 See :doc:`installation <installation>` for more information.

 Considerations
 --------------